ka-iy/jobmaster/README.md

 It supports multiple concurrent clients making requests to a single server.
 The functionality includes being able to start, stop, show status of, and stream the output of, the afore-mentioned Linux processes/jobs which are resource-limited using cgroups.
 Since cgroup setup requires elevated privileges, the job server necessarily requires that it be started as a privileged user.

+One of the cgroup limits set is for IO to block devices.
+Therefore, when unit-testing or running the server, you will need to specify Linux device ID (in the usual `<MAJOR>:<MINOR>` format) for the IO device for which to set the cgroup limits for IO.

 ----------------------------

 ## Building It